-As of December 31, 2019 and to the date of this MD&A, the cash resources of the Company are held with one Canadian chartered bank.
+As of December 31, 2020 and to the date of this MD&A, the cash resources of the Company are held with one Canadian chartered bank.
 The Company has no variable interest rate debt and its credit and interest rate risk is minimal.
 Accounts payable and accrued liabilities are short-term and non-interest-bearing.

-Cash used in operating activities were \$2,958,201 for the year ended December 31, 2019.
-Operating activities were affected by a net loss of \$4,260,609 offset partially by non-cash adjustments of \$600,000 for exploration share-based payment, \$736,446 for share-based payments, \$532,457 for listing expense and the net change in non-cash working capital balances of \$566,495 because of increases in sales tax recoverable, prepaid expenses and accounts payable and accrued liabilities.
+Cash used in operating activities were \$6,229,693 for the year ended December 31, 2020.
+Operating activities were affected by a net loss of \$7,181,217 offset partially by share-based payments of \$973,520 and the net change in non-cash working capital balances of \$21,996 because of a decrease in sales tax recoverable, an increase in prepaid expenses and an increase in accounts payable and accrued liabilities.